crespohector/welcome-to-mod-7/README.md

 * Mod 4/5 projects (AirBnB, Meetup)

 ## Using External Packages (NPM / PIP)
-**Please Note: Any external packages implemented without your Project Manager's approval is a risk of having to refactor your code**
+**Please Note: Any external packages implemented without your Project Manager's approval are a risk of having to refactor your code**

 * Any package *(outside curriculum)* needs to be approved by your **Project Manager**
 * CSS frameworks *(Tailwind, Bootstrap, MaterialUI, etc.)* are **not allowed**
 * No Copying and Pasting CSS code

-*Any questions related to third-party API's (AWS, Google Maps, Socket.io, NPM Packages, etc.) that are outside of curriculum is the student's responsibility to debug.
+*Any questions related to third-party APIs (AWS, Google Maps, Socket.io, NPM Packages, etc.) that are outside of the curriculum are the student's responsibility to debug.
 IA's may offer advice/guidance but are not expected to help debug.*

-> Please note: Each Module has their own set of regulations that is specific to its own.
-NPM packages may have been approved in previous Modules, however some may not be approved in Mod 7.
+> Please note: Each Module has its own set of regulations that is specific to its own.
+NPM packages may have been approved in previous Modules, however, some may not be approved in Mod 7.

 ### List of Approved NPM Packages
 **The NPM packages listed below are already approved, free feel to implement these into your projects**